 PHOTOGRAPHY IS A SCIENCE OF LIGHT AND AN ART OF ENVISIONING

 “Art makes the personal, universal.”
-Whether it is a music, a poetry or a painting, it has one common goal to externalise the internal feelings.
+Whether it is a music, a poetry or a painting, it has one common goal to externalize the internal feelings.
 A sense of art is as important as science, philosophy or religion.
 Science is the human intellect that dissects or demystifies the myths, religion gives us spiritual enlightenments, technology helps us to live ahead of time and art brings harmony and beauty in them.
-Beauty always signifies peace and is often considered to be one of the greatest sources of happiness that we now hardly realise for being surrounded by ugly sights of industries, gigantic machines, and randomly thrown away garbage.
-Like moral or ethical sense, the aesthetic sense is vanished and only restricted among creative professionals.
+Beauty always signifies peace and is often considered to be one of the greatest sources of happiness that we now hardly realize for being surrounded by ugly sights of industries, gigantic machines, and randomly thrown away garbage.
+Like moral or ethical sense, the aesthetic sense is vanished and only restricted to creative professionals.
 Sick and perverted minds always see a solution in revenge and violence.

 LOVE IS WHAT PROTECTS AND HATE IS WHAT DESTROYS

 Photography has always been what photographers wanted it to be, since, it was invented.
 For me, it’s getting to know about nature which always surprises us, with its beauty and spirit.
 My goal is, to establish a rich and a sustainable relationship with it, in a sense of wonder.
 Since the camera can take us beyond the biological restrictions of our vision which reveal the strangeness of this world.
 I’m haunted by its breathtaking wonders that fill my heart and tell me more about my liabilities.
 I would be delighted to see you enjoying the evanescent moments that I tried to capture.

 FURNISH YOURSELF WITH THE GREAT FEELINGS OF NATURE